danrs/git-practice/README.md

 `reset`: (`--mixed`) Move `HEAD` branch and make the staging index look like the new HEAD location (undo commits and unstage changes)
 `reset --hard`: Move `HEAD` branch, make staging index look like HEAD, and make the working directory look like the index (undo commits, unstage changes, and remove all changes.
 Use with caution).

-In the code above, we've been using `reset` to move to commits on the same branch, but there's nothing stopping you from using commits on different branches.
+In the code above, we've been using `reset` to move to commits on the same branch, but there's nothing stopping you from resetting to commits on different branches.

 #### Squashing commits
 Reset is handy as an undo button, but let's try a more interesting example.
 Imagine we are a busy developer and we've made a whole pile of commit messages on our local machine.